Plant Type: Dormant, bare-root

 Click on the "More Info" tab below for proper planting and care information.

 *This Apple tree is a semi dwarf size and should reach about 15' in height with a spread of 5-7' at maturity.
 A whip is simply a younger tree with little or no side branching.
-All of our semi-dwarf apple trees are grown on MM106 root stock.
+This semi-dwarf apple tree is grown on MM111 root stock.

 Planting Instructions for Apple Trees